 Conversion-Shares of preferred stock are convertible into common stock at the option of the holder at any time and without payment of any additional consideration.
 Each share of Series A is convertible into a number of fully paid shares of common stock as is determined by dividing the Series A original issuance price (\$0.9681) by the Series A conversion price (initially equal to \$0.9681).
 Each share of Series B is convertible into a number of fully paid shares of common stock as is determined by dividing the Series B original issuance price (\$1.6458) by the Series B conversion price (initially equal to \$1.6458).
 Further, the conversion rates of preferred stock are subject to adjustment based upon the occurrence of certain future events as defined in the Company's certificate of incorporation.
-The Company effected a 1-for-6.359 reverse stock split in October 2021.
-Upon the initial public offering 127,537,173 shares of convertible preferred stock will convert to 20,056,145 shares of common stock.

-Shares of preferred stock are automatically converted into shares of common stock at the earlier of (i) the closing of a firm-commitment underwritten public offering resulting in at least \$85.0 million of gross proceeds in the aggregate to the Company, prior to deductions for underwriting discounts, commission and expenses or (ii) the date and time, or occurrence of an event, specified by a vote of the Series B and Series A Stockholders.
+Shares of preferred stock are automatically converted into shares of common stock at the earlier of (i) the closing of a firm-commitment underwritten public offering resulting in at least \$85 million of gross proceeds in the aggregate to the Company, prior to deductions for underwriting discounts, commission and expenses or (ii) the date and time, or occurrence of an event, specified by a vote of the Series B and Series A Stockholders.